Crafting-Computer/sim-lang/README.md

     nand sel_a sel_b
 ```

-Since we use 1 bit input pins quite often, we can omit the `[1]` and Sim will assume it's 1 bit:
+Since we use 1-bit input pins quite often, we can omit the `[1]` and Sim will assume it's 1 bit:

 ```elm
 mux a b sel -> [1] =